ibbles/StrictAliasing/README.md

 blocks, making four calls to `memcpy` per iteration.
 And some memory prefetching for good measure.

-I'm actually surprised that the elemnt-wise copying loop with strict aliasing enabled was so close in runtime performance.
+I'm actually surprised that the element-wise copying loop with strict aliasing enabled was so close in runtime performance.
 That's the benefit of CPU caches and store buffers, I guess.
 For large enough block counts we become completely memory bandwidth bound.